fxaps/XMPie-WSDL-Wrapper/README.md

 ## Plain PHP SOAP vs XMPie-WSDL-Wrapper SOAP

 ### Plain PHP SOAP
-To interact with the XMPie API (or any SOAP Service) you could use the built in PHP SoapClient class, similar to the following:
+To interact with the XMPie Web Service (or any SOAP Service) you could use the built in PHP SoapClient class, similar to the following:

 ```php